 Purpose Built Function Spaces

 Similar to purpose built function spaces, these locations are built from the ground up with the vast majority of time to have events in mind.
 Many hotels functions spaces are quite large and in many cases can hold from 50- 500 people depending on the hotel.
-Also many couples will use the function spaces hotel rooms the night before the wedding and again on the wedding night.
-This makes it very convenient have everything in one place.
+Also, many couples will use the function spaces hotel rooms the night before the wedding and again on the wedding night.
+This makes it very convenient to have everything in one place.

-There isn’t really anything on the downside of hotels except for ones which do not have a function space or an external area.
+There isn’t really anything on the downside of hotels except for ones that do not have a function space or an external area.
 Many people assume that all hotels have a function space when this is not always the case.

 Golf Clubs (Clubs In General) & Vineyards

 Many golf clubs and vineyards will have lush picturesque views of their location.
 Whether you plan on getting married on the greens or in the function space overlooking the landscape of the vineyards.
 On a beautiful clear day, it can be quite breathtaking.
 In some cases certain clubs are exclusive and you may have access to certain venue spaces that others can not because they are not members.

 Some golf courses facilities are only open to members however his is more often with private and exclusive golf courses.
 Also, you may need a backup in case you are getting married on the green and it is a rainy day as a golf course/vineyard is literally an outdoors environment.
 Many golf courses and vineyards will have a backup option in place for this.

 Vines only grow at certain times of the year as they are… plants.
 For example, the Hunter Valley looks its best from September to November each year.
 If you plan to get married it is preferable during this time.
 If you do plan to book a vineyard try and book it quickly due to the time limitation each year it is best to book this in advance.